yasmineezequiel/fizzbuzz_js_yasmine/README.md

 #Question 5.
 In your README to the best of your knowledge please explain the difference between feature and unit test
 #Question 6.
 In your README to the best of your knowledge please explain what this following code does
 #Question 7.
 In your README to the best of your knowledge please explain what expectations in the context of testing are
+#Question 8.
+In your README to the best of your knowledge please write a line to line explanation of what is happening in this code
+#Question 9.
+In your README to the best of your knowledge please explain what a CDN (Content Delivery Network) is?